xyl2024/ClipTranslate/README.en.md

 ## 📥 **Installation Steps**

+### Download

+1️⃣ Download the latest zip file from the Release page https://github.com/xyl2024/ClipTranslate/releases

+2️⃣ Double-click to run ClipTranslate.exe

+### Run with Python

 > This project is managed using `uv`.
 You can refer to the [official manual](https://docs.astral.sh/uv/) to learn how to install and use `uv`.

 1️⃣ Clone or download this repository